-Dean is a wonderful man and it didn’t take me long to fall in love with him two years after his divorce.
+My husband is a wonderful man and it didn’t take me long to fall in love with him two years after his divorce.
 His ex treats me like I had an affair with him and took him away from her, but she’s the one that left their marriage due to her infidelity and malicious accusations.
 She ripped apart a family and then didn’t like it when a new woman entered the picture.
-Falling in love with Dean also meant his kids became part of my world.
+Falling in love with him also meant his kids became part of my world.
 My stepkids have known me since they were 4 and 6 and I’m the only woman they have ever seen their dad with romantically.
 My stepdaughter now lives with us and we have more influence over her decisions than her mother.
-I’m sure this sucks for Dean’s ex but what did she expect?
+I’m sure this sucks for his ex but what did she expect?
 I have no intention of turning either child against her.
 But, I do become a sounding board when either child has a disagreement with their mother or has to digest her dysfunctional behavior.

 Exes – Stepmoms love and care for your children in your absence.
 We are an extension of everything motherly when they are without you.
 We do some things better than you and we lack in things you excel in.
 We aren’t trying to ruin your life by mothering your children and loving your ex.
 I’m sure you heard the expression…one person’s trash is another person’s treasure.
 Research shows that once the divorce is final, 54% experience second thoughts about their divorce.
 If you have these regrets it’s for good reason but don’t expect us to feel sorry for you.
 Learn from your mistakes and know a decision made in haste often has much distaste.